vtran1022/California-Couture/README.md

 Navigate to the root directory of FEC, then install the required packages by running `npm install` in your terminal.
 To begin, first compile the client-side files by running `npm run react-dev`, then start the server by running `npm run server`.
 Lastly, navigate to `http://localhost:3000` in your browser.

 ## Opening a PR
-When you're ready to merge your fork with FEC:Main, open a PR and merge.
+When you're ready to merge your fork with FEC:Main, open a PR, wait for a review, then merge when approved.

 ## To Resolve a Conflict